Pancreatic Cancer

 Modified FOLFIRINOX

-• Three-drug combination involves 5-FU (Fluorouracil), Oxaliplatin, and Irinotecan given every 2 weeks
+• Three-drug combination involving 5-FU (Fluorouracil), Oxaliplatin, and Irinotecan given every 2 weeks

 • Preferred regimen in patients with excellent physical condition, given that it offers the best survival rate (median survival improves by ~40%) compared to older regimens.